hailstonem/cockpit-experiments/cockpit_test.md

 So for me (Windows) there is a `config.py` file (and some log files) at
 ```%LocalAppData%\cockpit\ ```
-so I'm just going to add the `depot.conf` file here too.
+and I'm just going to add the `depot.conf` file here too.

 NB1/ This `config.py` file is for the cockpit GUI options that is not really detailed in the docs as far as I can see, but it has some useful settings: I explicitly enabled PyShell here because it was convenient for (later) testing parts of my experiment.